-Your visit to the dentist does not always only entail an extraction or a filling, as usual.
+Your visit to the dentist does not always mean an extraction or a filling.
 At times, a diagnosis requires other steps to be taken to achieve accuracy.
 More often than not, patients with damaged teeth may have underlying dental problems.
-Dentists may miss this by skipping necessary diagnostic steps.
+Dentists may miss this if they skip necessary diagnostic steps like dental x-rays.

 One of these diagnostic steps patients are often apprehensive about is the dental x-ray.